Pride... A sense of commitment, passion and

 Simply put, we are the best.
 Our customer service is beyond reproach.
 Our goal is for your shopping experience with us to be enjoyable, whether you order online or in our brick and mortar store.
 We encourage you to visit our large showroom located in Orange, California.

 Recognized as a leader in the awards and engraving industry, Blue Ribbon Trophy/LaserWerks is a member of the Chamber of Commerce, the Awards and Recognition Association, and the Advertising Specialties Institute.
 We subscribe to various trade magazines, hold educational clinics, and attend seminars and conventions which allow us to stay abreast of the industry and produce the finest, most up to date awards available.
 Pride....
 A sense of commitment, passion and an attitude of excellence

 In 1972, a second location was opened at 1650 North Glassell Street, Suite R, in the City of Orange, California, which is now the company headquarters.
 At that time, Mr. Phillips ran the Buena Park store and Mrs. Phillips ran the Orange location.
 Everything was done on the New Hermes Pantograph machine, which we still use occasionally today.
-The first computerized engraving machines, Dahlgren System Is, were purchased in March of 1984.
+The first computerized engraving machines, Dahlgren System 1's, were purchased in March of 1984.
 They used Radio Shack TRS-80 computers, with no hard drive (they used 360K 5.25 diskettes).
-These Dahlgren engraving machines, which have been updated several times, are still used by us today for trophy plates and general engraving.
+These Dahlgren engraving machines, have been replaced with updated Visions engraving machines.

 Susan Blackwood went to work for Blue Ribbon Trophy on April Fools Day, 1984.
 She purchased the company from Mr. Phillips in December of 1984.